 When not to use retinol?

-Retinol is one of the flagship ingredients in dermatology, renowned for its many benefits, particularly in the treatment of acne and the fight against signs of aging .
-This derivative of vitamin A stimulates cell renewal and improves skin texture.
-However, despite its undeniable virtues, there are situations where the use of retinol may be contraindicated or even dangerous.
+Retinol is one of the leading ingredients in dermatology, renowned for its many benefits, particularly in the treatment of acne and the fight against the signs of aging.
+This vitamin A derivative stimulates cell renewal and improves skin texture.
+However, despite its undeniable virtues, there are situations where the use of retinol may be contraindicated, or even dangerous.
 Knowing these circumstances is crucial to avoid side effects or complications.

 Sensitive or reactive skin

-Sensitive skin often reacts poorly to retinol .
-This powerful active ingredient can cause redness, irritation, and even flaking, which worsens the condition of reactive skin .
-Symptoms of intolerance include burning sensations, extreme dryness, and excessive flaking.
-To reduce these risks, it is advisable to start with a less potent type of retinoid , such as retinol esters , to gradually accustom the skin.
-It is also recommended to use retinol in low concentrations and to space out applications.
+Sensitive skin often reacts badly to retinol.
+This powerful active ingredient can cause redness, irritation and even desquamation, worsening the condition of reactive skin.
+Symptoms of intolerance include burning sensations, extreme dryness and excessive desquamation.
+To reduce these risks, we recommend starting with a less potent type of retinoid, such as retinol esters, to gradually acclimatize the skin.
+It is also advisable to use retinol in low concentrations and to space out applications.

 Inflammatory skin disorders

-People with conditions such as eczema, psoriasis, or rosacea should avoid using retinol .
-This ingredient can worsen existing inflammation, disrupting the skin's barrier function .
-Retinol accelerates cell turnover , which can exacerbate redness and flaking in sensitive skin .
-Additionally, inflammatory skin disorders often require gentle treatments to prevent worsening.
+People suffering from conditions such as eczema, psoriasis or rosacea should avoid using retinol.
+This ingredient can aggravate existing inflammation, disrupting the skin's barrier function.
+Retinol accelerates cell renewal, which can exacerbate redness and desquamation in sensitive skin.
+What's more, inflammatory skin disorders often require gentle treatments to avoid aggravation.